| Read Time: 9 minutes | Investor Losses |

 This means that if the issuing bank were to go bankrupt, investors could lose their entire investment.

-The Advantages of Investing in Structured Notes
+Pros: What Are The Advantages of Investing in Structured Notes?

 The versatility of structured notes allows them to provide a wide range of potentially lucrative outcomes that are difficult to come by elsewhere.